turingcompl33t/turingcompl33t.github.io/_posts/2021-7-17-How-To-Great-Research-Paper.md

 - My idea works
 - Here is how my idea compares to others' approaches

 Anyone who has done any paper-reading should recognize this as the general structure of most research work.
 The critical insight that I took away from this section of Simon's presentation is that **there is a reason papers are structured this way.** That is, the typical or expected sections of a research paper are not just empty boxes with an attached label, waiting for us to fill them with content.
-Instead, **these are the sections that naturally emerge when we tell a story** which is ultimately what we want to do.
+Instead, **these are the sections that naturally emerge when we tell a story** which is ultimately what we should strive to do.

 Despite being very new to the process of writing research papers, I already find that I frequently get bogged-down in filling in the content that is expected of me in each section of the paper.
 This is the wrong way to think about the problem; indeed, it might even be the _opposite_ of the right way!
 The content in each section of the paper should be a consequence of the story we want to tell - it is not the goal in and of itself.
-This is a lesson that I learned again and again in English / Language Arts classes throughout high school and my undergraduate degree, but for some reason it never occurred to me that it should be applied to technical writing the same way it is applied to any other prose.
+This is a lesson that I learned again and again in English / Language Arts classes throughout high school and my undergraduate degree, but for some reason it never occurred to that it might be applicable to technical writing.

 ### 4. Nail Your Contributions to the Mast